HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **header** Section at the top of file with include directives.
 A convinient way to make it possible to use definitons from other files.
 I
 -
-**if statement** mechanism that makes it possible to choose if a certain block of code shall be run or not, depending on a run time condition.
+**if statement** Mechanism that makes it possible to choose if a certain block of code shall be run or not, depending on a run time condition.
+**inline function** A function qualified with the keyword inline.
+Suggests to the compiler that it should substitute the body of the function inline.
+This saves on the overhead caused by function calls but requires more memory to store the code.
 L
 -
 **lambda expression** A lambda is a programming technique that is related to anonymous functions.
 A lambda implicitly defines a function object class and constructs a function object of that class type.